Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke vs. Iona Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest features the Duke Blue Devils (25-6) and the Iona Lady Gaels (26-6) clashing at Cameron Indoor Stadium in what should be a lopsided matchup, with a projected 69-47 victory for heavily favored Duke according to our computer prediction.
+Saturday's contest features the Duke Blue Devils (25-6) and the Iona Lady Gaels (26-6) facing off at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 69-47 win for heavily favored Duke according to our computer prediction.
 Tipoff is at 9:30 PM ET on March 18.

 Their last time out, the Blue Devils lost 58-37 to Virginia Tech on Saturday.